760.438.8460

 No deficiency liability after trustee’s sales.

-After a default, foreclosure can occur by a trustee’s sale without a lawsuit in as little as fifteen weeks, or by a court judgment after a lengthy lawsuit called judicial foreclosure.
+After a default, home foreclosures can occur by a trustee’s sale without a lawsuit in as little as fifteen weeks, or by a court judgment after a lengthy lawsuit called judicial foreclosure.
 After judicial foreclosure the borrower has the right to buy back the property for a year by paying off the deficiency.
 The lawsuit and this right of redemption make lenders avoid judicial foreclosure like the plague, so in practice, home loans are always foreclosed by trustee’s sales.
 As a result a California home owner has no personal liability for a deficiency on a home loan after it’s foreclosed.

 No liability at all on purchase money loans.